-Tucked away in Haven Park in Portsmouth, N.H. there is an impressive equestrian statue of Fitz John Porter in his Union Army uniform atop his horse as he would have appeared in battle.
-Nothing unusual about the statue, except it’s rare to create a monument to a man who was court martialed, stripped of command and cashiered from the army in disgrace.
+Tucked away in Haven Park in Portsmouth, N.H., there is an impressive equestrian statue of Fitz John Porter.
+He wears his Union Army uniform as he sits atop his horse, just as he would have appeared in battle.
+Nothing unusual about the statue, except it’s rare to create a monument to someone stripped of command and cashiered from the Army in disgrace.

-The story of Fitz John Porter’s military career is far less about battlefield glory and far more about his battle for redemption.
+The story of Fitz John Porter’s military career has less to do with battlefield glory and far more with his battle for redemption.

-In 1862 with a newly minted command, Porter was an ally of General George McLellan, who would rise to the rank of Commanding General of the United States Army, the same position held by George Washington during the American Revolution.
-Later in the Civil War, more successfully, by Ulysses S. Grant would rise to that role, with more success than McClellan.
+In 1862 with a newly minted command, Porter allied himself with Gen. George McClellan.
+McClellan would rise to the rank of commanding general of the United States Army, the same position held by George Washington during the American Revolution.
+Later in the Civil War, Ulysses S. Grant would rise to that role, with more success than McClellan.

-But in 1862, the Union Army was run by men of strong personality, but limited experience.
-One of these was General John Pope, a favorite of President Lincoln.
+But in 1862, the Union Army was run by men of strong personality, but limited experience — including Gen. John Pope, a favorite of President Lincoln.
 Many of Pope’s critics — including Fitz John Porter — considered Pope arrogant and stupid.

 Fitz John Porter at Bull Run

-At the second Battle of Bull Run, Pope’s army was routed In Manassas, Va.just outside of Washington, D.C.
+At the second Battle of Bull Run, Pope’s army was routed in Manassas, Va., just outside of Washington, D.C.
 History has long concluded that Pope was over-matched in the battle.
-He was unaware of his enemy’s position and misinterpreted their actions and intentions throuhout the fighting.
+He didn’t know his enemy’s position and misinterpreted their actions and intentions throughout the fighting.
 But what he lacked in intelligence, he more than made up for in bluster and bravado.

 Pope blamed Porter for the defeat.
-Had Porter responded in a timely manner to his orders, the battle would have gone differently.
-And Pope characterized Porter’s actions as being driven by insubbordination and cowardace.
+Had Porter responded in a timely manner to his orders, the battle would have gone differently, he charged.
+And Pope characterized Porter’s actions as insubordinate and cowardly.

-Pope soon would drift downward in the ranks of the military as other genrals rose up to prominence and the Civil War proceeded.
+Pope soon would drift downward in the ranks of the military as other generals rose to prominence and the Civil War raged on.

 Porter, meanwhile, returned abruptly to civilian life.
 But he and his many friends refused to let the decision against him stand.
-What followed was a seasaw battle to clear his name.
+A seesaw battle to clear his name then followed.

-Porter personally mapped the enitre Manassas battlefield to illustrate his case.
+Porter personally mapped the entire Manassas battlefield to illustrate his case.
 President Rutherford Hayes appointed the Schofield Commission to review the court martial of Fitz John Porter.

 Exoneration at Last

-In 1879 the Schofield Commission found that Pope's orders in the heat of battle had been contradictory.
+In 1879 the Schofield Commission found that Pope had issued contradictory orders in the heat of battle.
 Unable to carry out two conflicting orders at the same time, Porter had sought clarity.
-And his delay in action was not due to cowardice, but rather it was because he, Porter, had a clearer understanding of the enemy’s position than Pope.
+And he didn’t delay because of cowardice, but rather because he, Porter, had a clearer understanding of the enemy’s position than Pope.

-Rather than insubordination, the commission declared that Porter’s actions had actually prevented the Union Army loss at Bull Run from being even worse than it was.
+Rather than insubordination, the commission declared that Porter’s actions had actually minimized the Union Army loss at Bull Run.
 It placed responsibility for the loss squarely on Pope.

 Even Confederate generals Robert E. Lee and James Longstreet contributed to Porter’s defense.
 Yet Hayes lacked the political support to pardon Porter.
-Hayes was succeeded by James Garfield as president.
-Garfield had served on the panel of judges that convicted Porter of wrondoing.
-But when Garfield was assassinated and Chester Arthur assumed the preidency, Porter finally had an ally.
+Then James Garfield succeeded Hayes as president.
+Garfield had served on the panel of judges that convicted Porter of wrongdoing.
+But when Garfield was assassinated and Chester Arthur assumed the presidency, Porter finally had an ally.

 In 1882 Arthur commuted Porter’s sentence, which restored his rights to citizenship and his right to hold office.
-And finally, in 1886, President Grover Cleveland would sign a bill passed by Congress that restored 64-year-old Fitz John Porter to the position of colonel in the U.S. Army.
-Two days later, Porter resigned his position with the army, vindicated at last.
+And finally, in 1886, President Grover Cleveland signed a bill passed by Congress that restored 64-year-old Fitz John Porter to the position of colonel in the U.S. Army.
+Two days later, Porter resigned his position with the Army, vindicated at last.

-If you enjoyed this article, you might like Maine’s Elijah Lovejoy: The First Casualty of the Civil War.
+If you enjoyed this article, you might also like Maine’s Elijah Lovejoy: The First Casualty of the Civil War.
 This story was updated in 2021.